ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/what-are-attachments.dotnet.markdown

 # What are attachments?

-In RavenDB v4.0 attachments are a binary stream which can be attached to an exiting document.
+In RavenDB v4.0 attachments are binary stream which can be attached to an exiting document.
 Each attachment has a name and you can specify the content type ("image/png" or "application/pdf" for example).

 Each attachment is attached to an exiting document and in order to get an document you'll need to specify the document ID and the attachment name.